nathan-folsom/jotai-composition/src/article.md

 Instead of the whole `Picker` component growing as we add features to it, now it's just the state object that grows; and that's a good thing!
 A well organized state tree provides a lot of context and helps new eyes understand what is going on.
 Splitting components also reveals what exactly each is doing at a glance.
 As you may have noticed, all of our components are actually doing two things: Handling component logic *and* rendering html.

-For codebases that contain multiple applications, this refactor could be taken a step further to go from a web component to a truly reusable component that is separated from rendering.
-Write and test the logic once and use it to build pickers with different appearances, or even with different underlying rendering engines such as mobile or command line!
+For codebases that contain multiple applications, this refactor could even be taken a step further by pulling all the logic that handles internal state out of the components.
+That way we could write and test the logic once and use it to build pickers with different appearances, or even with different underlying rendering engines such as mobile or command line!